How to Find the Right HVAC Filter Size

 Not every air filter will have printed sizes on the edge.
 If you can’t find the size of your filter, you can measure it and figure out the appropriate size using the actual measurements of the length, width, and depth.
 Note the orientation of the filter to make sure you get the right replacement.

-Measure Air Register or Air Filter Slot
+Measure the Air Register or Air Filter Slot

 If you can’t measure the size of the filter directly, which may happen if you have no filter currently, you can measure the slot it goes into.
 This also requires a little math, but it’s straightforward.

-The air filter slot will measure as the size of the filter itself, not the dimensions of the replacement you need.
+The air filter slot will measure the size of the filter itself, not the dimensions of the replacement you need.
 You will need to round up to the nearest inch to get the right measurement for your replacement filter.

 Where Is the Air Filter Located?